KeelyC0d3s/FDAWindTurbineProject2020/README.md

 * 2. In that notebook, an explanation of your regression and an analysis of its accuracy.
 * 3. Standard items in a git repository such as a README.

-To enhance my submission, I might compared simple linear regression to polynomial regression on this data set
+To enhance my submission, I compared simple linear regression to polynomial regression on this data set.